monikakaron/monikakaron.github.io/_posts/2022-10-17-Refreshing-knowledge.md

 Excerp: >-
   realising that what was once learned, doesn´t stay forever if not contiuously updated...
+Excerpt: >-
+  realising that what was once learned, doesn´t stay forever if not contiuously updated...
 ---

 #  ...realising that what was once learned, doesn´t stay forever if not contiuously updated...